exakat/exakat/docs/Rules.rst

 When the difference may be rounded to a larger time unit (rounding the difference to days, or several hours), the variation may be ignored safely.

-When the difference is very small, it requires a better way to mesure time difference, such as ticks, ext/hrtime, or including a check on the actual time zone (`ini_get() <http://www.php.net/ini_get>`_ with 'date.timezone').
+When the difference is very small, it requires a better way to mesure time difference, such as ticks, ext/hrtime, or including a check on the actual time zone (`'ini_get() <http://www.php.net/ini_get>`_ with 'date.timezone').

 +--------------+--------------------------------+
 | Command Line | Structures/TimestampDifference |
 +--------------+--------------------------------+
 | Analyzers    | :ref:`Analyze`                 |
 +--------------+--------------------------------+

 .. _too-many-finds: